vv9k/pkger/README.md

    - Each recipe is a directory containing a `recipe.toml` file and source files (if not remote)
  - `output_dir` - directory with built packages
    - When **pkger** finishes building the package it will create a directory `$output_dir/$PKGER_OS/$PKGER_OS_VERSION/` where it will put the built package
+ - `docker` - specify docker uri in configuration.

+If an option is available as both configuration parameter and cli argument **pkger** will favour the arguments passed during startup.

 ## Usage